sjoerdvankreel/firefly-synth-2/static/Manual.md

 Each plot shows 1 line representing the current parameter state (basically, what you have set up in the GUI).<br/>
 If enabled ("Plot Visuals From Engine") this shows an additional line (for global modules)<br/>
 or an additional line per voice (for voice modules) that accurately reflects what the audio engine is currently doing.<br/>
-For some module types like envelope and lfo, it will also show a (per-voic) position indicator.
+For some module types like envelope and lfo, it will also show a (per-voice) position indicator.

 Note: for VST3, this feature relies on the host being able to deal with VST3's data exchange interfaces.<br/>
 Most Win and Mac hosts can do this, but at time of writing, only Reaper is good on Linux.<br/>